 Configuring policy request header mappings

-With the Policy Decision Service set to external or embedded policy decision point (PDP) mode, you can configure the PingAuthorize server to enforce policy request header mappings on JSON PDP API requests.
+With the Policy Decision Service set to embedded policy decision point (PDP) mode, you can configure the PingAuthorize Server to apply policy request header mappings to JSON PDP API requests.

 By defining a policy request header mapping, you can map a decision request header to a Trust Framework attribute.
-The PingAuthorize server uses this mapping to dynamically populate the attribute’s value with the value of an incoming request header, enabling you to leverage header data in the decision request body.
-In embedded PDP mode, the PingAuthorize server applies these mappings to individual and batch JSON PDP API requests only.
+The PingAuthorize Server uses this mapping to dynamically populate the attribute’s value with the value of an incoming request header, enabling policies to use header data in making authorization decisions.
+In embedded PDP mode, the PingAuthorize server only applies these mappings to individual (/governance-engine) and batch (/governance-engine/batch) JSON PDP API requests.

 |

-You can configure policy request header mappings for development and testing in the Policy Editor.
+You can also configure policy request header mappings when developing and testing policies in the Policy Editor.
 Learn more in Configuring Policy Editor policy request header mappings.

 -